 What is Code Club?

-We provide free projects and resources for schools to start their own Code Clubs.
-In the clubs young people aged 9–13 create games, animations and websites using computers following our specially created step-by-step project guides.
+We provide free projects and resources for schools to start their own free Code Clubs.
+In the clubs, young people aged 9–13 create games, animations, and websites using computers by following our specially tailored step-by-step project guides.

-Code Club support a global community of volunteers, educators, and partners in 160 countries to set up free after-school coding clubs for their communities.
+We, the team at the Code Club organisation, support a global community of volunteers, educators, and partners in 160 countries to set up free after-school coding clubs for their communities.

 What do young people learn at Code Club?

-At Code Clubs, young people use specially developed step-by-step project guides to create computer programmes, learning coding concepts along the way.
+At Code Clubs, young people use our free step-by-step project guides to create computer programs and learn coding concepts along the way.

 What is coding?

-Lots of people ask us that!
-Coding is the word used for giving instructions to a computer to ask it to do things.
-Learning to code is a bit like learning French or Spanish - to give instructions to a computer, you need to give those instructions in a language the computer understands.
+Coding is giving instructions to a computer to tell it to do things.
+Learning to code is a bit like learning a second language, because to give instructions to a computer, you need to put the instructions into a language the computer understands.

-Most Code Clubs are run in schools and attended by the students from the school.
+Most Code Clubs are run in schools and attended by the school's students.

-Code Club have over 70 coding projects which are free for anyone to access.
-The step-by-step instructions have been specially developed to guide young people to create games, animations and more with code.
+We have more than 70 coding projects that are free for anyone to access.
+The projects' step-by-step instructions have been specially developed to guide young people to create games, animations, and more with code.

 Learning safely at Code Club

-We want to ensure that all young people at Code Club can develop their digital skills in a fun and safe environment.
-Code Club is committed to following best practices when it comes to safeguarding.
+We want all young people to develop their coding skills in a fun and safe environment.
+This is why Code Clubs are committed to following safeguarding best practices.